florianh1/SSV-Goudzwaard/README.md

-# USS-Goudzwaard
+# SSV-Goudzwaard
-USS Goudzwaard is a wireless model submarine
+SSV Goudzwaard is a wireless model submarine